Hi, nice to see you!

 PUT 200 (OK)

-DELETE 204 (No content)
+DELETE 204 (No Content)

-do.Action() 200 (OK) If base entity was changed
+do.Action() 200 (OK) if the base entity was changed

-do.Action() 201 (Created) If new entity was created
+do>.Action() 201 (Created) if a new entity was created

 Failure Status Codes

-GET / PUT / DELETE / do.Action() 404 (Not Found) No object found / Invalid Id
+GET / PUT / DELETE / do.Action() 404 (Not Found) No object found / Invalid ID

-POST / PUT / do.Action() 400 (Bad request) Missing request body
+POST / PUT / do.Action() 400 (Bad Request) Missing request body

-POST / PUT / do.Action() 400 (Bad request) Missing request argument
+POST / PUT / do.Action() 400 (Bad Request) Missing request argument

-POST / PUT / do.Action() 400 (Bad request) Validation failed
+POST / PUT / do.Action() 400 (Bad Request) Validation failed

 Dates and Times